-Jim Seffrin, a practicing thermographer with 30+ years of experience in the field, was appointed to the position of director of Infraspection Institute, Burlington, NJ, in 2000.
-This article is based on two of his “Tip of the Week” posts on IRINFO.org.
-For more information on safety and other infrared applications, as well as various upcoming training and certification opportunities, email email@example.com or visit infraspection.com.
+Jim Seffrin, a practicing thermographer with 30+ years of experience in the field, was appointed to the position of Director of Infraspection Institute, Burlington, NJ, in 2000.
+This article is based on one of his “Tip of the Week” posts on IRINFO.org.
+For more information on infrared applications, as well details on various upcoming training and certification opportunities, email email@example.com or visit infraspection.com.